Fola Adeola

-Tajudeen Afolabi Adeola is a Nigerian businessman and investor.
-He is a Co-Founder of Guaranty Trust Bank (GTBank Plc, a member of the Commission for Africa, as well as founder and chairman of the FATE Foundation.
+Tajudeen Afolabi Adeola is a Nigerian businessman.
+He is a co-founder of Guaranty Trust Bank (GTBank Plc, a member of the Commission for Africa, as well as founder and chairman of the FATE Foundation.

 Education

 Adeola completed his secondary school education at Methodist Boys High School, Lagos.
 He obtained a Diploma in Accounting from Yaba College of Technology in 1975 and became a Chartered Accountant in 1980 following his training with Deloitte, Haskins and Sells and D.O.
 Dafinone & Company (both Chartered Accountants).
-Over the years he has received professional development training at notable institutions worldwide including Harvard Business School, INSEAD, and the International Institute for Management Development in Switzerland.
+Over the years he has received professional development training at Harvard Business School, INSEAD, and the International Institute for Management Development in Switzerland.